julianpeeters/avrohugger/README.md

 provides a type class that converts to and from immutable case classes cleanly (though seems to fail on maps and case object enums as of v1.4.3).

-3) When the input is a case class definition string, import statements are not supported, please use fully qualified type names if using records/classes from multiple namespaces.
+3) When the input is a case class definition `String`, import statements are not supported, please use fully qualified type names if using records/classes from multiple namespaces.